Code-Institute-Submissions/SOMM/README.md

 ### **Typography**

 Two fonts from google fonts (https://fonts.google.com/) used throughout the website these are:
-- 'Balsamiq Sans', cursive used for most of the site
+- 'Balsamiq Sans', cursive : used for most of the site
-- 'Roboto', sans-serif; used for the menu page
+- 'Roboto', sans-serif; : used for the menu page except for titles

 ### **Images**
 All of the imagery used on the website is taken from (https://unsplash.com/) the images are all from different artists see credit section.

+## **FEATURES**

+### **Existing Features**

+#### **Header**
+  The header is the same on every page and contains:
+  - Brand name which links to home page
+  - Navigation bar which shrinks to a hamburger icon on smaller devices .
+The links change color and increase in size on hover and also the active link for the page shows a different color for a good user experiance.

+#### Footer
+The footer is the same on every page it includes the following:
+- A sign up to newsletter form which has a input field for email address and subscribe button which submits the form, The button color inverts on hover and increases in size.

+-A hours section which is a simple text explaining the opening hours

+-An embeded google map which when clicked will bringyou to the address

+-The very bottom of the footer contains two social media icons from font awesome which on click will bring you to the respective website on a new window.